 There is so many amazing foods to try.

 When getting ready for a big race and/or event there is nothing better then trying out all the different foods.
 Energy bars, gels, shakes, fizzers, anything that will help keep you hydrated, fuelled and ready for action.
-I have a few favourites including the Chia Charge flapjacks pictured in the post.
+I have a few favourites including the Chia Charge flapjacks.

 They have to be the tastiest protein flapjacks I have ever eaten and I make a pretty good flapjack myself.
 You can get them in peanut butter AND cocoa but I prefer the peanut butter only ones.
 They taste great, do the job intended and keep you fuller for longer too.